Learning from the past, predicting the statistics for the future, learning an evolving system: A general expected signature framework

-\\ The goal is to learn the distribution of $Y$ given the known information $X$, which is $\mathbb{E}[\mathbf{Y}\vert \mathbf{X}]$ if written in our rough path language.
-The underlying reasons are two folds: the first one is the signature of a continuous path of bounded variation uniquely determines the path up to the tree-like equivalence(\cite{UniquenessOfSignature}), the other one is that the expected signature is a way to represent the law on the signatures(\cite{Ilya}).
-When $\mathbb{E}[\mathbf{Y}\vert \mathbf{X}]$ is a smooth function of $\mathbf{X}$, it is reasonable to assume that $\mathbb{E}[\mathbf{Y}\vert \mathbf{X}]$ can be well approximated by a polynomial of $\mathbf{X}$, and by the shuffle property of signatures, it is known that for any polynomial of $\mathbf{X}$, there exists a linear functional $L$ to match this polynomial.
-By adding a perturbation of noise, it is natural to come up with the following expected signature model: \\ \begin{definition}[The expected signature model] Let $X$ and $Y$ be two streams taking values in $E$ and $W$ respectively.
+\end{theorem} \begin{proof} Let $\mathcal{L}(S_{1})$ denote a family of all linear functions in $T((E))^{*}$ restricted to $S_{1}$.
+By the shuffle product property of signatures (Theorem \ref{shuffle_theorem}), $\mathcal{L}(S_{1})$ is an algebra.
+Since the $0^{th}$ term of the signature is always 1, this algebra contains constant functions.
+Moreover it separates the points.
+(Details can be found in the proof of Corollary 2.16 in \cite{RoughPaths}.)
+By Stone-Weierstrass theorem, $\mathcal{L}(S_{1})$ is dense in the space of continuous functions on $S_{1}$. \end{proof} \begin{remark} A special case for Theorem \ref{SignatureApproximationThm} is that $S_{1}$ is the set of signatures of any finite number of sample paths. \end{remark} The goal is to learn the conditional distribution of $Y$ given the information $X$, which is $\mathbb{E}[\mathbf{Y}\vert \mathbf{X}]$ if written in the language of rough paths.
+The underlying reasons are two-fold: \begin{enumerate} \item The signature of a path of bounded variation uniquely determines the path up to the tree-like equivalence (Theorem \ref{UniquenessSigThm}); \item Under certain regularity condition, the expected signature of stochastic process determines the measure on the random signatures according to Theorem \ref{theoremES}. \end{enumerate} When $\mathbb{E}[\mathbf{Y}\vert \mathbf{X}]$ is a continuous function of $\mathbf{X}$, according to Theorem \ref{SignatureApproximationThm}, $\mathbb{E}[\mathbf{Y}\vert \mathbf{X}]$ can be well approximated by a linear function on $\mathbf{X}$ locally.
+By adding a perturbation of noise, it is natural to come up with the following expected signature model: \begin{definition}[Expected Signature Model] Let $X$ and $Y$ be two stochastic processes taking values in $E$ and $W$ respectively.
+Suppose that the signatures of $X$ and $Y$ denoted by $\mathbf{X}$ and $\mathbf{Y}$ are well defined a.s.
 Assume that